Employment Opportunities

 • Engage public in CCWA programming through social media

-• Assist in developing social presence for the Global Fluency Institute (GFI)
+• Assist in developing social presence for other CCWA programs and services

-• Conduct grant research and provide opportunities for funding
+• Conduct grant research and opportunities for funding

 PREFERRED QUALIFICATIONS, SKILLS, COMPETENCIES